 - Requires multiple treatments in order to prevent long-term incapacity.

 None of these laws in and of themselves require the employer to pay you during your leave.
-However, these laws and the Pregnancy Discrimination Act would require the employer to pay you if they would pay other similarly situated employees.
+However, these laws and the Pregnancy Discrimination Act would require the employer to pay you if it would pay other similarly situated employees.
 Therefore, you would be entitled to use your accrued paid sick leave during any period of time in which you are sick or disabled during your pregnancy and after childbirth.
 Often, doctors will certify that you are disabled from childbirth for six to eight weeks afterward.
 Similarly, if you generally would be permitted to use accrued vacation days for absences due to other reasons, then you must be permitted to do so for absences related to pregnancy or child rearing.

-If you remain on maternity or parental leave after you are no longer sick or disabled, or after you have used up your sick or vacation leave, the law allows but does not require your employer to pay you.
+If you remain on parental leave after you are no longer sick or disabled, or after you have used up your sick or vacation leave, the law allows but does not require your employer to pay you.
 At that point, your entitlement to be paid would depend upon your collective bargaining agreement or other employer policies.

 Note regarding adoption: The law generally would not entitle you to use paid sick leave since you have not experienced an illness or disability from pregnancy or childbirth.
 Of course, if you are actually ill or you are caring for a family member (including your adopted child) who has a serious illness, you would be entitled to medical leave under the Family and Medical Leave Act.
 You would be entitled to paid sick leave to the same extent that it would be available to other employees who are sick or caring for a sick family member.
 Moreover, your contract might provide for extended paid parental leave regardless of illness or disability.